muratk5n/thirdwave/en/2022/02/h2-coal.md

 Researcher (Private Communication)

-"Make syngas through gasification (H2 + CO), then water gas shift (H2O
+"[T]hrough gasification (H2 + CO), then water gas shift
-+ CO --> H2 + CO2) so then what you have at the end is H2 + CO2.
-You
+(H2O + CO --> H2 + CO2) so then what you have at the end is H2 + CO2.
-can either capture the CO2 with an amine leaving H2 with some CO2 in it, or you use pressure swing adsorption to capture H2 at high purity, leaving CO2 with H2 in it"
+You can either capture the CO2 with an amine leaving H2 with some CO2 in it, or you use pressure swing adsorption to capture H2 at high purity, leaving CO2 with H2 in it"

 Also see the doc [carbon capture](h2-co2-capture.html)